PennDOT expands online services for people with disabilities - NewsBreak

 PennDOT expands online services for people with disabilities

-Customers who have a Person with Disabilities Parking Placard can now have the option to renew, receive a replacement or update their address on their permanent Persons with Disabilities Parking Placard online.
+HARRISBURG, Pa.
+(WHTM) – The Pennsylvania Department of Transportation (PennDOT) announced Monday that customers who have a Person with Disabilities Parking Placard can now have the option to renew, receive a replacement, or update their address on their permanent Persons with Disabilities Parking Placard online from their home.

-“This new online service is an added convenience for customers who need accessible parking,” said PennDOT’s Deputy Secretary for Driver and Vehicles Services Kurt Myers.
-“The commonwealth also benefits from savings from costs associated with mailing products and notices that a product has been renewed.”
+PennDOT says the initiative cuts down on wait times for customers by eliminating the mail-in process and subsequent processing of paperwork.Police say Salem search suspect injured himself to avoid jail

 Comments / 0